| I

 listen to how the chromatic scale creates melodic tension, and how

+satisfying it sounds when the melody resolves to a chord tone.
 Those of you who know my playing know that I often use diminished

 arpeggios to connect chords.
 Needless to say, I didn’t come up with